Law used against Trump allies now at center of Giuliani probe

-The FBI and federal prosecutors have wielded the Foreign Agents Registration Act as a prime weapon against Donald Trump allies, unleashing it again Wednesday to justify raiding the apartment and law office of his one-time lawyer, Rudolph W. Giuliani.
+The FBI and federal prosecutors have wielded the Foreign Agents Registration Act as a prime weapon against Donald Trump allies, unleashing it again Wednesday to justify raiding the apartment and law office of his former attorney Rudolph W. Giuliani.

-Prosecutors rarely had brandished charges of failing to register under FARA, as the law is known, until the FBI launched the Trump-Russia election investigation in 2016.
-When special counsel Robert Mueller and his team of mostly Democrat-aligned prosecutors took over the probe in May 2017, FARA legal threats became common.
+Prosecutors rarely brandished charges of failing to register under FARA, as the law is known, until the FBI launched the Trump-Russia election investigation in 2016.
+When special counsel Robert Mueller and his team of mostly Democratic-aligned prosecutors took over the probe in May 2017, FARA legal threats became common.
 The team made sure the Justice Department included FARA in the official scope of its investigation into the Trump campaign.

 Robert J. Costello, Mr. Giuliani’s attorney, said in a statement that the warrant for Wednesday’s search contains “one indication of an alleged incident” of failing to register — in other words, FARA.
-He said the Biden administration’s warrant violates lawyer-client privacy.

-President Biden said Thursday he had no knowledge of the raid beforehand.
+He said the Biden administration’s warrant violates attorney-client privacy.
+President Biden said Thursday that he had no knowledge of the raid beforehand.

-Mr. Costello said the FBI refused to accept the infamous Hunter Biden hard drive which details his foreign money sources, some payments coming while his father was vice president.
-A Republican Senate report exposed millions of dollars in payments to Hunter Biden from oligarchs in Moscow and Ukraine and from a Chinese Communist-connected billionaire later accused of fraud.
+Mr. Costello said the FBI refused to accept the infamous Hunter Biden hard drive, which details his foreign money sources including some payments while his father was vice president.
+A Republican Senate report exposed millions of dollars in payments to Hunter Biden from oligarchs in Moscow and Ukraine and from a Chinese billionaire later accused of fraud.

-There is a feeling among conservatives that the FBI targets Republicans and not Democrats, as expressed by Rep. Devin Nunes of California at an April 15 hearing of intelligence chiefs including FBI Director Christopher Wray.
+There is a feeling among conservatives that the FBI targets Republicans and not Democrats, as expressed by Rep. Devin Nunes of California at an April 15 hearing of intelligence chiefs, including FBI Director Christopher A. Wray.

-“As for the leaders of the Intelligence Community, I hope you plan on spending a reasonable amount of time in upcoming years on activities other than investigating conservatives and spying on Republican presidential campaigns,” Mr. Nunes said.
+“As for the leaders of the intelligence community, I hope you plan on spending a reasonable amount of time in upcoming years on activities other than investigating conservatives and spying on Republican presidential campaigns,” Mr. Nunes said.

 “Democrat prosecutors are waging political warfare for the benefit of the Democratic Party,” tweeted Fox News commentator Jesse Watters.

-Enacted during the Great Depression, FARA is designed to expose covert foreign influence in U.S. policy making.
-It requires persons working on behalf of a foreign government or principals (a political party, corporations or non-government organizations) to register.
+Enacted during the Great Depression, FARA is designed to expose covert foreign influence in U.S. policymaking.
+It requires people working on behalf of foreign governments or principals — political parties, corporations or nongovernmental organizations — to register.
 They must detail their agreements to the Justice Department and disclose the money they make.

-Republicans say Mr. Mueller and the FBI used FARA as a gateway law to enable them to open a case on a Trump associate to see if it would lead to a Trump-Russia conspiracy.
+Republicans say Mr. Mueller and the FBI used FARA as a gateway law to enable them to open a case on a Trump associate to see whether it would lead to a Trump-Russia conspiracy.
 Mr. Mueller concluded in March 2019 that he did not establish such a conspiracy.

 George Papadopoulos

-A Trump campaign volunteer, Mr. Papadopoulos describes in his book, “Deep State Target,” how he came to plead guilty to lying to the FBI.
-His statements were about an April 2016 meeting he had with a somewhat mysterious professor, Joseph Mifsud, who told him that Moscow owned Hillary Clinton emails.
+George Papadopoulos, a Trump campaign volunteer, describes in his book, “Deep State Target,” how he came to plead guilty to lying to the FBI.
+His statements were about an April 2016 meeting he had with a somewhat mysterious professor, Joseph Mifsud, who told him that Moscow owned emails of Democratic presidential candidate Hillary Clinton.

 As he was contemplating a plea, Mr. Mueller’s team ratcheted up the pressure by threatening to prosecute him under FARA for his dealings with Israel, Mr. Papadopoulos writes.

 “This is as chilling as it is false,” he writes.
 “I was never an Israeli agent.
 Never.
-But FARA charges are a whole other life-ruining ballgame.”
+But FARA charges are a whole other life-ruining ballgame.

 “Then there is an even more frightening scenario,” he continues.
 “I get word that if I don’t okay this plea agreement, the Special Counsel will file much harsher charges.
 All their questions about my contacts with Israel appear designed to provide them with ammunition for another, far more outrageous charge that I was operating as an unregistered foreign agent for Israel, and they will hit me with FARA charges.”

-Then-acting Attorney General Rod Rosenstein included the Israel allegation in his August 2017 scope memo to Mr. Mueller.
-Mr. Rosenstein later testified that the memo’s components were dictated by Mr. Mueller’s staff.
+Rod Rosenstein, then acting attorney general, included the Israel allegation in his August 2017 scope memo to Mr. Mueller.
+Mr. Rosenstein later testified that Mr. Mueller’s staff dictated the memo’s components.

 Michael Flynn

-FARA coursed through just about every aspect of Mr. Mueller’s prosecution of Mr. Flynn, a retired Army lieutenant general who was briefly Mr. Trump’s national security adviser.
+FARA coursed through just about every aspect of Mr. Mueller’s prosecution of Michael Flynn, a retired Army lieutenant general who was briefly Mr. Trump’s national security adviser.

 Mr. Flynn was pressed by the Justice Department’s David Laufman during the investigation to register his firm, Flynn Intel Group, under FARA for the work it did for the government of Turkey, according to a court filing.
-Mr. Mueller’s team then turned around and accused him of lying in the filing.
+Mr. Mueller’s team then turned around and accused Mr. Flynn of lying in the filing.

 Mr. Flynn’s attorney, Sidney Powell, argued in court motions that his previous law firm advised him that he was not required to file.
 She also disputed that his subsequent filing contained lies.